Blood Testing Clinic in Bradenton, FL

 Your doctor will likely test your blood at least once a year as a part of your comprehensive annual physical.
 If you are at risk of developing a condition, you may need to get a blood test more frequently.
 During your next physical, discuss with your primary care physician about blood testing.

 If you have any additional questions about PrimeHealth Primary Care’s blood testing clinic, please feel free to contact our reception.
 Our highly experienced primary care physicians are dedicated to giving you the best blood testing services in Bradenton, FL.
+We are conveniently located at 3014 53rd Ave East, Bradenton, FL 34203.
 Schedule an appointment with one of our physicians by calling during our business hours or by requesting one online.
 We serve patients from Bradenton FL, Ellenton FL, Palmetto FL, Rubonia FL, Foxleigh FL, and West Samoset FL.
 We look forward to serving you!